cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ![](/assets/images/OSCP_Tricks/hackerbaby.webp){: .responsive-image}

-I use [Terminator](https://gnome-terminator.org/) terminal emulator which has a ton of themes to choose from.
+Believe it or not, that ^ is an AI-generated image.
+I also use [Terminator](https://gnome-terminator.org/) terminal emulator which has a ton of themes to choose from.
 There are some very simple instructions [here](https://github.com/EliverLara/terminator-themes).
 I prefer using bright colors so I can recognize my own commands quickly when scrolling.
 You can also set up a default grid for every time you open it.
 Mine looks like this:

 ![](/assets/images/OSCP_Tricks/grid.png){: .responsive-image}